StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Conclusion

 \section{Conclusion}

-In conclusion, this paper presents StreetDesignAI, an interactive system that operationalizes persona-based multi-agent evaluation for inclusive cycling infrastructure design.
-Our within-subjects study with 26 transportation professionals demonstrates that StreetDesignAI significantly improves designers' capability to accommodate diverse users and comprehend persona requirements compared to a chatbot baseline.
-By presenting parallel feedback from cyclist personas spanning confident to cautious users, the system makes experiential conflicts visible and supports deliberate trade-off reasoning rather than false optimization.
-The integration of grounded street context, rapid visualization, and iterative parameter adjustment empowers designers to explore, compare, and refine alternatives while understanding which interventions serve which populations.
+In conclusion, this paper presents StreetDesignAI, an interactive system that operationalizes persona-based evaluation for cycling infrastructure design.
+Our within-subjects study with 26 transportation professionals demonstrates that StreetDesignAI was associated with significant improvements in designers' perceived capability to accommodate diverse cyclist populations and comprehend persona requirements compared to a chatbot baseline.
+By presenting parallel feedback from cyclist personas spanning confident to cautious users, the system makes experiential conflicts visible and supports deliberate trade-off reasoning.
+The integration of grounded street context, rapid visualization, and iterative parameter adjustment supports designers in exploring, comparing, and refining alternatives while understanding which interventions serve which populations.
 Overall, we believe StreetDesignAI offers promising implications for future infrastructure design tools that scaffold not just technical optimization, but the surfacing, navigation, and negotiation of diverse user experiences in all their complexity.

+\begin{acks} We are grateful for the support from District Department of Transportation in this project.
+This project is supported by U.S. National Science Foundation (Award No.\ 2425029). \end{acks}